bengtj100/stacky-lang/Reference.md

 ## Disclaimer

-The Stacky language is still in beta version 0.1, so things are moving fast and all versions below 1.0 may break **backwards compatability without notice**!
+The Stacky language is still in beta version 0.1, so things are moving fast and all versions below 1.0 may break **backwards compatibility without notice**!

 **USE THIS LANGUAGE AT YOUR OWN RISK!**